eeberhard/aica-api/docs/docs/concepts/05-building-blocks/01-signals.md

 # Signals

-In the AICA framework, signals are designed to exchange continuous data between components and controllers in a running application.
+In the AICA System, signals are designed to exchange continuous data between components and controllers in a running application.
 They are an abstraction of ROS 2 topics that are assumed to exchange data at a regular, periodic frequency.
 This makes them well-suited for use with signal processing components and controllers.